entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 # Entando Identity Management -- Keycloak

-Entando Identity Management authenticates Entando Applications with Keycloak.
-The Keycloak instance can be either [externally installed](../../tutorials/devops/external-id-management) or dedicated on a per-application basis.
+Entando Identity Management is based on open source Keycloak.
+Entando Applications rely on a Keycloak instance that is either[externally installed](../../tutorials/devops/external-id-management) or specific to an application.
 The architecture and requirements to customize your Keycloak instance are described below.

 ## Logging into your Keycloak Instance

-In an Entando deployment, Keycloak is protected by a Secret in your Kubernetes instance.
+Keycloak is protected by a Secret deployed to your Entando Kubernetes instance.
 You can query Kubernetes for the Secret's default admin credentials, substituting your environment's namespace and Secret name:

 ```
 kubectl get secret quickstart-kc-admin-secret -n entando -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"